-Saxo Capital Markets is a subsidiary of Saxo Bank A/S and comes under the broad banner of the global giant, Saxo Group.
-As an ASIC regulated share trading broker, they've been a trusted local name with offices in Sydney since 2011.
+Saxo Capital Markets is a subsidiary of Denmark's Saxo Bank A/S and comes under the broad banner of the global giant, Saxo Group.

 What are the key features of Saxo Capital Markets share trading?

 Are you thinking of opening a share trading account with Saxo Capital Markets?
-If you are then the key features listed in this review will help you make a final decision as to whether they're the right broker for you.
+If you are, then the key features listed in this review will help you make a final decision as to whether it's the right broker for you.

 |Research and education||